The citizens of India are required to pay Income tax as well as other taxes as per law.

 4. Let us join hands to develop tax culture:

 a) It is an admitted fact that in India, we are lacking tax culture.
-Despite considerable efforts for widening the tax base, still the number of taxpayers in our country, is about 82.7 million people which is 6.25 per cent of the over 132 crore population, which is too small for our country.
+Despite considerable efforts for widening the tax base, still the number of taxpayersin our country, is about 82.7 million people which is 25 per cent of the over 132 crore population, which is too small for our country.
 In contrast, in the U.S., about 45 per cent of the population pays taxes.
 There are many reasons for this.
 Part of it has to do with the fact that many Indians do not earn enough annual income to even qualify to pay income tax, but a larger factor has to do with lack of tax culture, as also India’s huge rural and underground economies.

-c) For sure, potential for tax collection is much higher than what we achieve at present but that is possible if we take adequate and sustained efforts for developing tax culture and also take sincere steps for minimizing harassment of tax-payers as well as develop sense of accountability to ensure hassle –free service, just and fair dealing with the taxpayers.
-The government provisional figure for tax collection was Rs 8.74 lakh crore upto December 2018 which was 14.1% higher than the gross collection for the December 2017.
+c) For sure, potential for tax collectionis much higher than what we achieve at present but that is possible if we take adequate and sustained efforts for developing tax culture and also take sincere steps for minimizing harassment of tax-payers as well as develop sense of accountability to ensure hassle –free service, just and fair dealing with the taxpayers.
+The government provisional figure for tax collection was Rs 9.45 lakh crore for the financial year 2020-21

 5. The reasons for apathy of the government and the taxpayers towards the tax payment and development of tax culture are:-